hypergonial/chat/doc/src/gateway/events.md

 ### Data

-The ID of the channel that was deleted.
+A [Channel](../objects/channel.md) object representing the channel that was deleted.

 ## READY